 If you know anything about me, you know my dogs are a huge part of my life.
 All of the activities I love to do, I try to find a way to take my dogs along.
 Living in LA, we have great weather and can spend a lot of our time outside, even in the winter months.
-The downside to live in LA (besides the traffic!) is that Southern California is a very expensive place to live.
-Our income goes to pay our high cost of living expenses – rent, food, fuel, car payments, pet food – and sometimes there’s not a whole lot left over at the end of the month.
+The downside to living in LA (besides the traffic!) is that Southern California is a very expensive place to live.
+Our income goes to pay our high cost of living expenses – rent, food, fuel, car payments, pet food – and sometimes there’s not a whole lot leftover at the end of the month.

 But money is no barrier to having fun with your dog in LA.
 All those people you see on social media having spa treatments and shopping sprees?
-Trust me, that stuff will never come close the the joy you experience when you’re out enjoying life with your dog.
+Trust me, that stuff will never come close to the joy you experience when you’re out enjoying life with your dog.

-All you need is a water bowl (I have a collapsible one), a leash, some treats, extra poop bags and, of course, your canine companion.
+All you need is a water bowl (I have a collapsible one), a leash, some treats, extra poop bags, and of course, your canine companion.

 Here’s my list of 10 no-cost or low-cost things to with your dog in LA.

 1. Hiking.
 Hiking is one of my favorite pastimes.
-Sometimes it’s just an hour long walk together among the trees while other times we might be out much longer.
+Sometimes it’s just an hour-long walk together among the trees while other times we might be out much longer.
 We live close to the Angeles National Forest and have lots of access to trails but no matter where you are in LA County, you can access open space and trails quite easily.
 When I’m looking for new routes, I go to alltrails.com and search for dog-friendly hikes.
 (Check out our blog for hiking tips)

 2. Los Angeles Equestrian Center.
 Located in Burbank, Southern California’s largest horse facility is home to lots of equines of all types and hosts equestrian events throughout the year.
 The grounds are open to the public and, provided you keep your dog on a leash and always yield to horses and the humans handling them, are a full-on adventure for your dog with all the horsey sights and smells.